emqx/emqx-docs/en_US/getting-started/getting-started.md

 ### Start EMQX using tar.gz package

-Switch to the EMQX decompression directory and execute the following command to start EMQX:
+Switch to the directory where EMQX was unzipped and execute the following command to start EMQX:

 ```bash
 ./bin/emqx start